jessepav/lacygoill-wiki-backup/vim/qf.md

 It's a character standing for the type of the error (warning, information, ...).

-For more info, read:    `:h errorformat-multi-line`
+For more info: `:help errorformat-multi-line`

 ##
 # Properties of a qfl